sethmachine/universal-sound-board/README.md

 ### Why is there no graphical user interface?

 This project specifically focuses on the programming the sound rather than being an all-in-one application.
-Anyone is welcome to build a GUI on top of the USB API.
+Anyone is welcome to build a GUI on top of the USBD API.
 In fact, one of the goals of this project is to lower the barrier for entry for programming sound so developers can focus on the app rather than the idiosyncrasies of programming audio.

 ### How do I change the location of the embedded database?